yemialabipurpose/Financial_Tweet_Sentiment_Classifier/README.md

 Feel free to explore the individual Jupyter Notebooks for more detailed implementation and analysis of each encoding approach.

+### Libraries and Packages Used

+The following Python libraries and packages were used in this project:

+- pandas
+- re
+- nltk
+- transformers (Hugging Face)
+- torch
+- sklearn
+- gensim

 *If you have any questions or feedback, please don't hesitate to reach out!*